aws/aws-cdk/packages/@aws-cdk/aws-cognito/README.md

 SAML.

 Using the CDK, a new user pool can be created as part of the stack using the construct's constructor.
 You may specify the `userPoolName` to give your own identifier to the user pool.
 If not, CloudFormation will generate a name.
-As shown below, setting usernames to be case insensitive is preferred in most situations.

 ```ts
 new cognito.UserPool(this, 'myuserpool', {